Married to the Kellys: Tom and Susan

-Tom is a quirky, sometimes-sardonic only child from New York who marries Kansas-raised Susan Kelly and decides to move back to her home so they can be closer to her parents.
+Tom is a quirky, sometimes-sardonic only child from New York who marries Kansas-raised Susan Kelly and decides to move back to her home so they can be closer to her family.
 Tom is a writer with a New York Times best-selling novel under his belt as well as a column in the New York Times as well as the Kansas City Times and Susan just lives off Tom's success.
 She works very briefly as a hostess.

 Chris and Mary

 Chris is the whipped and sappy son-in-law who married Mary Kelly (who kept her last name Kelly while she teaches at a university) and who fixes all of the problems around the house.
 Tom is usually trying to get Chris to stop being so scared and henpecked.
 Mary on the other hand is trying to get Chris to be like a dog to his master and ends up winning anyway.